WV Incentives

 The Freeport Amendment

 The Freeport Amendment exempts property from the West Virginia ad valorem property tax in two ways.
-First, manufactured products produced in West Virginia and stored in the state for a short time before moving into interstate commerce are exempt from property tax.
+First, manufactured products produced in West Virginia and stored as finished goods in the state for a short time before moving into interstate commerce are exempt from property tax.
+The exemption does not apply to inventories of raw materials or goods inprocess.
 Second, goods transported into West Virginia from outside of the state, which are held for a short time in a warehouse and then shipped to a destination outside of West Virginia, are exempt from the property tax.
-The exemption does not apply to inventories of raw materials or goods in process.

 High-Tech Manufacturing Credit

-Businesses that manufacture certain computers and peripheral equipment, electronic components or semiconductors and which create at least 20 new jobs within one year after placement of qualified investment into service, can receive a tax credit to offset 100% of the corporate net income tax, and personal income tax on certain pass through income for 20 consecutive years.
+Businesses that manufacture certain computers and peripheral equipment, electronic components or semi-conductors and which create at least 20 new jobs within one year after placement of qualified investment into service, can receive a tax credit to offset 100% of the corporate net income tax, and personal income tax on certain pass through income for 20 consecutive years.
+Jobs must have a median compensation of $55,800 (for 2020), adjusted for inflation each year.

 Lodging Exemptions

-For lodging stays more than 30 consecutive days per person at the same facility, there is an exemption from the state consumers’ sales and service tax (6%).
+For lodging stays more than 30 consecutive days per person at the same facility, there is an exemption from the state consumers’ sales and service tax (6% to 7% including municipal tax).

 Manufacturing Inventory Credit